chrismuntean/Handify/README.md

 Dockerfile and `docker-compose.yml` file are included in the repository.

-For more details on the Docker image, visit the [Pursuit-Alert Docker Hub page](https://hub.docker.com/r/chrismuntean/pursuit-alert).
+For more details on the Docker image, visit the [Handify Docker Hub page](https://hub.docker.com/r/chrismuntean/handify).

 ```bash
 docker compose up